SkylineCommunications/dataminer-docs-connectors/connector/doc/Microsoft_Platform_SNMP.md

 To set the current values in the table as the normal reference for alarms, click the button **Normalize Alarms**.
 You can then view these references via the **Nominal** **Values** button at the bottom of the page.

-The following options are available in the right-click menu of the Task Manager table:

-- **Validate Processes**: Add the selected process(s) to the Processes Validation table.
+In the right-click menu of the Task Manager table, you can select **Validate Processes** to add the selected process or processes to the Processes Validation table.

 ### Process Validation

-This page allows you to validate selected processes according to features such as count of active process instances in order to monitor inactive processes.
+This page allows you to validate selected processes according to features such as the number of active process instances in order to monitor inactive processes.

-The following options are available in the right-click menu of the Processes Validation table:
+The following options are available in the right-click menu of the **Processes Validation** table:

-- **Remove Processes**: Removes the selected process(s) from Processes Validation table.
+- **Remove Processes**: Removes the selected process or processes from Processes Validation table.
 - **Add Process**: Allows you to add a process with the provided process name to the Processes Validation table.
 You can use this to add inactive processes.

 ### Services